Am I ready for coaching?

+Learning is play for me.
 I am a voracious reader and passionate lifelong learner.
-Topics that I've delved into and explored (and continue to explore) through reading, coursework, podcasts/webinars, and conversations with family, friends, and colleagues include (in no particular order): attention, habit formation, mindfulness, goal setting, values, grit, gratitude, growth mindset, happiness, neuroplasticity, time management, positive psychology, motivational psychology, procrastination, behavioral economics, evidence-based learning & study techniques, effective communication, parenting, the positive impacts of spending time in nature, the unequivocal benefits of exercise, the importance of play for both kids and adults, sleep, etc, etc.
+Other topics that I've delved into and explored include (in no particular order): habits, decision making, mindfulness, goal setting, values, meaning, grit, gratitude, growth mindset, happiness, neuroplasticity, sleep and sleep hygiene, time & energy management, positive psychology, motivational psychology, procrastination, behavioral economics, evidence-based learning & study techniques, effective communication, parenting, the positive impacts of spending time in nature, the unequivocal benefits of exercise, the importance of play for both kids and adults, etc, etc.

 Living overseas as both a child and an adult, and travelling extensively, led me from an early age to see that there are countless ways of living and being in this world.

-Despite having lived in major world cities for much of my life, these days I most love to spend time outside... hiking or biking with family and friends in the mountains of Colorado or in the canyons and red rocks of southern Utah.
+Despite having lived in big cities for much of my life, these days I most love to spend time outside... hiking or biking with family and friends in the mountains of Colorado or in the canyons and red rocks of the Colorado Plateau.

 Attention Matters, LLC